billtrust/sla-monitor-runner/README.md

     --image sla-monitor/sla-runner:latest
 ```

-iam-docker-run loads a custom env file (`iam-docker-run.env`) to prevent long commands like that.
 In ECS, add these as environment variables in the task definition or load from ssm via ssm-starter:

 ```
 --full-entrypoint "ssm-starter --ssm-name slarunner --command 'sla-runner'"
 ```

-The terraform folder provides an ssm.tf file for you to place these parameters.

 ## Variables